You are currently viewing 5 Golden Rules for Goal Setting You Must Live By

 Goal setting is when you have a dream with a deadline.
 Setting goals is different from dreaming because it’s action-oriented.

-Most adults in the United States and the rest of the world fantasize about what they want and never take action.
+Most adults fantasize about what they want and never take action.
 Instead, they make wishes at the beginning of the year but fail to follow through on their plans.

 Why?
 Because the majority of people do not set goals to achieve their dreams.
 In an article published in Forbes magazine, most businesses fail to achieve set goals for their strategic growth.